dliutyi/YuDiMath/INSTRUCTIONS.md

 - Add input fields for base j vector (x, y)
 - Add validation (ensure base vectors are not collinear)
 - Update frame state on input change
-- Add normalization toggle for base vectors
+- Add normalization toggle for base vectors (should be if enabled and not by default)

 **Tests**:
 - Test origin input updates frame origin